 If you are new to shooting or are unhappy with your shooting abilities, here you will find some basic shooting techniques to become a better shot.

 Becoming a better shooter takes more than simply going to the range and shooting.
-While that will probably help a little bit, the only way to improve is by changing your techniques – techniques I was taught early during my military service.
+While that will probably help a little bit, the only way to improve is by changing your techniques – techniques I learned early during my military service.

-Since this article is aimed at both skilled shooters and beginners alike, I should say at the outset: Ensure that you have zeroed your weapon and know how to properly and safely operate it.
+Since I’m directing this article at both skilled shooters and beginners alike, I should say something very important at the outset.
+Please ensure that you have zeroed your weapon and know how to properly and safely operate it.

-Proper shooting technique can be broken down into three main categories: shooting position, breathing and trigger squeeze.
+One can break proper shooting technique down into three main categories: shooting position, breathing and trigger squeeze.

 Shooting position refers to how you position your body and your weapon while you are shooting.
 With a long gun, there are a few key things to keep in mind.
 The weapon should be firmly positioned against your body, in the pocket between your shoulder and your chest.
 Your head should be pressed against the stock of the weapon in a comfortable spot that you can easily return to each time you shoot.
 Aiming down the sights becomes much easier and more natural when you position your head in the exact same way each time.
 Your non-firing hand should have a light grip, but also should be slightly pulling the weapon into your shoulder.